 7) Check the Wood County Lost & Found dog Facebook page.

-If you have found a dog in Wood County please contact our office immediately at 419-354-9242.
-If the dog is wearing a Wood County dog license you may attempt to obtain the owner's information by searching the online dog licensing database by license number.
-We can either pick the dog up from you or we can fill out a found dog report over the phone in the event an owner calls regarding the dog.
+1) Report found dogs to our office immediately at 419-354-9242.
+If the dog is wearing a Wood County dog license you may attempt to obtain the owner's information by searching the dog license database by license number.

 2) Take the dog to a local veterinarian's office or to our office to be scanned for a microchip.

 3) Check the newspaper for lost dog ads, as well as pet stores, groomers, boarding kennels, grocery stores, and post offices for lost dog flyers.

-If you have found a dog please contact the county dog warden of the county in which the dog was found.
+5) Contact the county dog warden of the county in which the dog was found.
 Please do not transport found dogs out of the county in which they were found as this reduces the chances the owner will find their dog.
 Contact adjacent counties if the dog was found near the county border.